 You don’t have to be a healthcare professional to find out if your parent needs more care.
 During one of your visits, talk to your parents casually and find how your mom, your dad, or both of them feel about their home now.
 Ask simple, but probing questions like:

 • Are you still comfortable living here?

-• Are you doing fine with your usual home chores or would you want me to arrange for a cleaning lady, maybe Cleaning Services Sydney or locally?
+• Are you doing fine with your usual home chores or would you want me to arrange for a cleaning lady, maybe an option locally?

 • Is your back pain bugging you?
 Shall we go to your physician for a routine check-up?